 The research using the KAKENHI funding should be carried out based on the self-awareness and responsibility of each researcher.
 Therefore, the publication on the implementation of the research or research achievements, etc. should not come from the government request, and the views and responsibilities on the research achievements should be attributed to the researchers themselves.

-Grants-in-Aid for Scientific Research Database (KAKEN) is a database created and made public by the National Institute of Informatics (NII) in cooperation with MEXT and JSPS.
+KAKEN is a database created and made public by the National Institute of Informatics (NII) in cooperation with MEXT and JSPS.

 On KAKEN, the following information is recorded, disclosed and made available for use to the public.